tnichols217/notes/PHYS 121 - Physics 1/Labs/3/Analysis.md

 Experimentally, we have instead determined that we lost
 $\Delta E=-0.1932\pm0.0007~ J$

-We deduced that there is likely significantly more friction in the system due to the non-negligible increase of force on the pulley
+We deduced that there is likely significantly more friction in the system due to the non-negligible increase of force on the pulley, as well as significantly more air-resistance due to the larger weight.

 # Spring Potential Energy